AspireMint/pirate_ship/README.md

 # pirate_ship
 Pirate ship schematic for Minetest

-Depends on cottages and stairsplus
+Depends on cottages and circularsaw

 Licenced as CC by SA 3.0